rlaakso/supermarket/README.md

 - Items in shopping cart don't have local id's.

-- Domain events are not modelled
+- Domain events are not modelled.

-- Shopping cart could use event sourcing
+- Shopping cart could use event sourcing.

 ## Services